eclipse/xtext/Builds.md

    * `releng/org.eclipse.xtext.sdk.p2-repository/pom.xml`: Update the name of the zipped p2 repository according to the release version (`tofile` property).
 1. xtext-lib
    * `gradle/versions.gradle`: Set `version` property to the release version.
-   * `releng/pom.xml`: Set `version` property to the release version.
-Also for dependencies.
+   * `releng/pom.xml`: ONLY dependencies section: Set `version` property to the release version.
+Keep `-SNAPSHOT` in the pom version and target platform configuration.
 1. xtext-core
    * `gradle/versions.gradle`: Set `version` property to the release version.
-   * `releng/releng-target/pom.xml`: Set `version` property to the release version.
-   * `releng/pom.xml`: Set `version` property to the release version.
-Also for dependencies.
+   * `releng/pom.xml`: ONLY dependencies section: Set `version` property to the release version.
+Keep `-SNAPSHOT` in the pom version and target platform configuration.
 1. xtext-extras
    * `gradle/versions.gradle`: Set `version` property to the release version.
-   * `releng/releng-target/pom.xml`: Set `version` property to the release version.
-   * `releng/pom.xml`: Set `version` property to the release version.
-Also for dependencies.
+   * `releng/pom.xml`: ONLY dependencies section: Set `version` property to the release version.
+Keep `-SNAPSHOT` in the pom version and target platform configuration.
 1. xtext-eclipse
    * all right here
 1. xtext-idea